-All clothing (shirts, pants, slacks, capris, hoodies, sweatshirts, skirts, skorts, socks, shorts) should conform to the MMS Unified Student Dress Code:
+All clothing should conform to the MMS Unified Student Dress Code:

-- Cover all under garments and body parts
+- Clothing must cover all under garments and body parts.
+Sagging is not allowed.

-- Be in good repair without holes, frays, fringe, patches (even if designed that way: do not wear to school)
+- All clothing must be in good repair without holes, frays, fringe, patches (even if designed that way: do not wear to school)

 This policy is mandatory with exemptions granted for religious, medical, or philosophical reasons.

 Parents who wish to have their child exempted from the unified dress code program will need to complete an opt-out form and submit it to the principal within 5 school days of the start of school.
 Students enrolling after this deadline must notify the principal in writing, within 5 days of their intention to opt-out, upon which time they may print an opt-out form available on the school system website.
 Families for whom the unified dress policy will create a financial hardship will contact the school counselor, social worker, or school nurse for assistance in obtaining uniform shirts.

 Clothing Items that are Never Allowed

 Students earn uniform-free days throughout the year; however, the following clothing items ARE NEVER ALLOWED (Please note that this is not a comprehensive list and is subject to change.)

 Tank tops, shirts, or dresses with straps narrower than 2”

 Single strap tops